18F/handbook/docs/04-how-we-work/tools/harvest.md

 ### Projects with Generic Tasks

-For some internal projects, we don’t care about tracking our time by service area, and you won’t see service area based tasks there.
+For some internal projects, we don't care about tracking our time by service area, and you won't see service area based tasks there.

 * CA > All hands calls
 * CA > Pod calls